Skip to content

 Introduction and background

-Bath & North East Somerset Council has proposed a new central recycling facility to serve residents of Bath to replace the existing facility at Midland Road, in the Bath Riverside area.
-The council has developed a new state-of-the-art consolidated waste and recycling facility in Keynsham with the aim of expanding public recycling provision for residents across Bath & North East Somerset.
-Alongside the new Keynsham Recycling Hub, the council aims to provide a new recycling centre in Locksbrook Road to serve the residents of Bath particularly those in central and eastern Bath for whom Keynsham may not be readily accessible.
+Bath & North East Somerset Council has proposed a new central recycling facility to serve residents of Bath and North East Somerset to replace the existing facility at Midland Road, in the Bath Riverside area.
+The Council has developed a new state-of-the-art consolidated waste and recycling facility in Keynsham with the aim of expanding public recycling provision for residents across Bath & North East Somerset.
+Alongside the new Keynsham Recycling Hub, the council aims to provide a new recycling centre in Locksbrook Road to further serve the residents of Bath and North East Somerset particularly those in central and eastern Bath for whom Keynsham may not be readily accessible.

 The Midland Road recycling centre will remain open until the new facility is open at Locksbrook Road.
 The whole Midland Road Waste depot and recycling centre site was allocated for housing development as part of the Bath Western Riverside Regeneration scheme and the move to Locksbrook Road will enable the site to be redeveloped for new affordable and market homes.
 Planning approval has already been secured for new homes.